goland10/Shielded-GKE/README.md

     Wait a few minutes before testing (Otherwise you might get an ssl error).

-    Use the `curl` command seen on the last phase output to sent https request to the    web server through the external ALB.
+    Use the `curl` command seen on the last phase output to send https request to the web server through the external ALB.

     ![alt text](./docs/testing_external_alb.png)

 ## Destroy instructions
-1. if `deletion_protection = true`, change it to `false` and run:
+1. if `deletion_protection = true` (internalVPC tfvars file), change it to `false` and run:
     ```bash
     terraform -chdir=./internalVPC apply -var-file ./envs/${ENV_NAME}.tfvars
     ```